Tintin-dotcom/Russia-ProtonM-Nauka-kOS-Scripts-01082021/README.md

 The code launches the nauka module into a parking orbit.

-The docking to the ISS has to be done manually.
+The docking with the ISS has to be done manually.

 The boot.ks file opens the kOS Terminal of the kOS processor directly after launching the vessel.
 This only works if you right-click one of the two kOS processors attached to the Nauka module, and select boot file "boot.ks".
+This file has to be placed inside a "Boot" foder in the KSP/Ships/Script directory.

 ///NOTES///